anshuldante/ai-ds-ml-Theory/advanced-predictive-modeling-mastering-ensembles-and-metamodeling/readme.md

 * ### Bootstrap Aggregating (Bagging)

-  * Bagging is done by having multiple versions of a model and you just average of the results in case of scale or plurality in case of classification.
+  * Bagging is done by having multiple versions of a model and you just average out the results in case of scale or plurality in case of classification.
-  * The model version are run on Bootstrapped replicates of the training dataset.
+  * The model versions (child trees) are run on Bootstrapped replicates of the training dataset.
     * We basically choose some cases at random, and every time a case is picked, it's put back in.
 This means that it's possible that some of the cases will get picked multiple times and some others won't get picked at all.
   * The point is, if we build a 100 trees on the same dataset, the resultant trees will all be the same, with bootstrapped replicates, we get some much needed variations in the datasets used in the various model runs.
-  * Bagging concentrates on reducing variance by averaging out the results of its various children trees.
+  * Bagging concentrates on reducing variance by averaging out the results of its various child trees.

 * ### Boosting